camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 ## Configuration properties removed

-To clean up and refactor our source code, tte following process engine configuration properties have been remove.
+To clean up and refactor our source code, tte following process engine configuration properties have been removed.
-Please remove all of the occurrences of those properties, no matter of the setup that you are using (share or embedded process engine, pre-packaged or other distribution).
+Please remove all of the occurrences of those properties, regardless of the setup that you are using (share or embedded process engine, pre-packaged or other distribution).
 You need to remove the properties from your tests as well.